 With the advent of shared hosting, which is cheaper and easier than ever to create a WordPress site.
 Unfortunately, it helps site owners get into a mindset where they are reluctant to use paid themes or plugins.
 Especially when there are numerous free alternatives readily available.
 They might be ready to compromise on the quality as long as their website isn’t hacked.
 Once the website is hacked, they begin wondering whether WordPress isn’t a secure enough platform.
 They don’t know that the vulnerability lies in the theme or the plugin that lead to the hack.

 As we have discussed earlier, money matters for reducing the risk of a security compromise.
 Cheap products, seemingly well-working often lacks quality assurance.
 That becomes a ground for serious cyber security issues.
-Folks recommend to use secure WordPress hosting which make it difficult for hacker to break it.
+Folks recommend using secure website hosting for WordPress which make it difficult for a hacker to break it.

 It takes time to develop and maintain a secure service